 The typical air conditioner should last 15 years.
 If it is older than 15 years you have a simple answer – replace it.
 If you continue to repair problems on an air conditioner after 15 years you will spend more than the unit is worth and it would be more cost-effective to get a newer, more efficient unit.

-If your utility bills are rising each month this may also be an indication that it is time to replace your air conditioner, rather than repairing it.
+If your utility bills are rising each month, this may also be an indication that it is time to replace your air conditioner, rather than repair it.
 Rising utility bills are a sign that your system is not energy efficient.
 Newer units have energy efficiency ratings to save you monthly utility expenses and leave a more environmentally positive impact.
-Repairs cannot make your unit more energy efficient, newer technology is the only way to do this.
+Repairs cannot make your unit more energy efficient; newer technology is the only way to do this.

 Should you repair or replace your water heater?

 Repairs are a good way to extend the life expectancy of your water heater.
 However, as soon as it begins to corrode, replacement is your only option.
 Water heaters cannot be repaired after they spring a leak.

 The good news is that newer water heaters are designed to be more energy efficient, and their glass liners make them less likely to corrode prematurely.